caleb531/imessage-conversation-analyzer/README.md

 `ica.get_dataframes()` function is the only function you will need in any analyzer program.
 But beyond that, feel free to import other modules, send your results to other processes, or whatever you need to do!

+You can also import any built-in analyzer (for your own post-processing) via the `ica.analyzers` namespace.

 #### A note about timezones